jordipuig37/pbi-simple-dag/README.md

 ## Contributing

 This is a personal project and its main goal is to learn how to develop Power BI custom visuals.
 Nevertheless contributions are welcome.

+### Next Steps

 Here is a list of next steps that I have the intention to implement:

-- [] Edge data: add a variable that informs some data of the edges.
+- [ ] Edge data: add a variable that informs some data of the edges.
 It should be displayed in a box over the edges.
-- [] Improve performance and modularity of the code.
+- [ ] Improve performance and modularity of the code.

 ## License